openownership/enricher/README.md

 # License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0.